Equivalence and Conditional Independence in Atomic Sheaf Logic: Atomic sheaves

 As a final set of examples, it is standard (and also easily verified) that if $\Sh{P_1}, \dots, \Sh{P_n}$ are sheaves then the product presheaf $\Sh{P_1} \times \dots \times \Sh{P_n}$ is also a sheaf, the \emph{product sheaf}.
 (A similar fact applies more generally to arbitrary category-theoretic limits of sheaves.)
 In this statement, we introduce a notational convention we shall often adopt.
 We shall typically use underlined names for sheaves (as with $\NEls(A)$) in order to emphasise that they are sheaves not just presheaves.

-Assuming the small category $\sCat{C}$ is coconfluent, we write $\ShAt(\sCat{C})$ for the full subcategory of $\Psh(\sCat{C})$ on atomic sheaves.
-The coconfluence condition will play a critical role throughout this paper.
-Two immediate consequences are that $\ShAt(\sCat{C})$ is a \emph{Grothendieck topos}, and the inclusion functor $\ShAt(\sCat{C}) \to \Psh(\sCat{C})$ has a left adjoint $\AS : \Psh(\sCat{C}) \to \ShAt(\sCat{C})$, the \emph{associated sheaf} functor~\cite{MM}.
+Assuming the small category $\sCat{C}$ is coconfluent, we write $\ShAt(\sCat{C})$ for the full subcategory of atomic sheaves in $\Psh(\sCat{C})$.
+While the coconfluence condition was not actually used in the definition of atomic sheaf above, it nonetheless plays a critical role.
+For the benefit of readers who know the relevant category theory, we reiterate that the coconfluence condtion is equivalent to the collection of atomic covers in $\sCat{C}$ forming a Grothendieck topology, which in turn means that $\ShAt(\sCat{C})$ is a \emph{Grothendieck topos}, and the inclusion functor $\ShAt(\sCat{C}) \to \Psh(\sCat{C})$ has a left adjoint $\AS : \Psh(\sCat{C}) \to \ShAt(\sCat{C})$, the \emph{associated sheaf} functor~\cite{MM}.
 Composing with the Yoneda functor, we obtain a functor $\AS\Yon: \sCat{C} \to \ShAt(\sCat{C})$.
 Because we are working with atomic topologies, every map in $\sCat{C}$ is a \emph{cover}, i.e., it is mapped by $\AS\Yon$ to an epimorphism in $\ShAt(\sCat{C})$.
-It thus follows from the Yoneda lemma that a necessary condition for every representable to be a sheaf (i.e., for the atomic topology to be subcanonical) is that all maps in $\sCat{C}$ are epimorphic.
+It thus follows from the Yoneda lemma that a necessary condition for every representable presheaf to be a sheaf (i.e., for the atomic topology to be subcanonical) is that all maps in $\sCat{C}$ are epimorphic.